sujmishra/data-science-berkley/README.md

+# Professional Certificate in Machine Learning and Artificial Intelligence

 This Repository Contains Practical Assignments implemented as part of coursework for the Practical Assignment Modules namely

-1. Practial Application 1: Will the customer accept the coupon?
+1. Practial Application-1 : Will the customer accept the coupon?